mattmakai/fullstackpython.com/content/pages/01-introduction/10-best-python-podcasts.markdown

   testing topic each week, usually with a special guest focused on the area being examined.

+* [The Cloudcast](http://www.thecloudcast.net/) focuses on cloud computing and DevOps-related topics.

 ### Data science and analysis podcasts
 The [data](/data.html) science community does not only use Python as its